purnelldj/gnssr_synth/README.md

-In this repository are lots of functions for obtaining and analyzing GNSS-Reflectometry observations and creating synthetic SNR data as per "Quantifying the Uncertainty in Ground-Based GNSS-Reflectometry Sea Level Measurements" by Purnell et al. (2020) (IEEE JSTARS)
+In this repository are functions for obtaining, analyzing and estimating the precision of ground-based GNSS-Reflectometry sea level observations.
+This includes functions for creating synthetic SNR data and obtaining sea level measurements via spectral analysis or via inverse modelling of SNR data, as per https://doi.org/10.1109/JSTARS.2020.3010413.

+The codes can be cited as follows:
+Purnell, D.J., Gomez, N., Chan, N.H., Strandberg, J., Holland, D.H. and Hobiger, T. (2020).
+Quantifying the uncertainty in ground-based GNSS-Reflectometry sea level measurements.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS) doi: 10.1109/JSTARS.2020.3010413.

 For any questions or suggestions or issues please contact Dave Purnell: david.purnell@mail.mcgill.ca